 RE722 Children's and Adolescent Literature (3.00 cr.)
 Prerequisite: RE510, RE723.
-Students explore the world of children's and adolescent literature and how to use it effectively across the curriculum.
-They read and evaluate books from a variety of genres and investigate how to embed literature in teaching across the curriculum.
-Students gain experience evaluating and designing literacy curriculum materials.
+Participants explore the world of children's and adolescent literature and how to use it effectively across the curriculum.
+They examine various genres-embedding literature across the curriculum and evaluate and design literacy curriculum materials.